ITSpecialist111/HASS-AI-Orchestrator/ai-orchestrator/README.md

 -   **Agent Cards**: Check status, last thoughts, and activity heartbeat.
 -   **No-Code Factory**: Chat with the "Architect" AI to build new agents interactively.

+### 5. Chat Assistant (v0.9.0) 💬
+A floating AI assistant lives in your dashboard, ready to help at any time.
+-   **Quick Actions**: Hover over the icon for instant commands (Zap Lights, Arm Security).
+-   **Direct Control**: Chat with the Orchestrator directly.
+"Turn off the kitchen lights and lock the front door."
+-   **Context Aware**: It knows the current state of your home and uses your configured Orchestrator model to execute complex requests.

 ---

 ## 📦 Installation